YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 # DHCP (Dynamic Host Configuration Protocol)

+It simplify the process of workstation to set up IP address and DNS.
+When workstation is online, it will send out a discovery message, and when DHCP receive this will provide a DHCP offer.
+Then workstation will send a DHCP Request, and DHCP will follow up with DHCP ACK.
+At this point, workstation set up IP Address.
+DHCP also will have a DHCP binding and map MAC Address to IP Address handed out, so that it will not hand out duplicate IP Address.

 Usually it's in our router, but when there are thousands of networks we may set up a DHCP server at outside of each router and solve IP Address, Default Gateway and DNS.
-We use IP Helper Address settings in router to achieve this.
+We use IP Helper Address settings in local router to achieve this.